 Plone True Galleryon the type

 Plone can run the same site in many different languages.

 We’re not doing this with the conference site since the lingua franca of the Plone community is English.

 We would use the built-in addon https://pypi.python.org/pypi/plone.app.multilingual for this.

 plone.app.multilingual, but no add-on is necessary to build a site in only one language.
 Just select a different site language when creating a Plone site, and all text in the user-interface will be switched to that language.

-We are now able to customize and extend many parts of our website.
-We can even install extensions that add new functionality.
+You are now able to customize and extend many parts of our website.
+You can even install extensions that add new functionality.

 - Can we submit talks now?